 - The Orange City Area Fitness Center

-An hour’s drive will take you to Sioux City, Iowa, or Sioux Falls, S.D., where you’ll find shopping malls, museums, professional sports, and many more restaurants and theaters.
-Also within a half-day’s drive: Omaha, Neb.; Des Moines, Iowa; Minneapolis/St. Paul, Minn.; and Kansas City, Mo.
+An hour’s drive will take you to Sioux City, Iowa, or Sioux Falls, South Dakota, where you’ll find shopping malls, museums, professional sports, and many more restaurants and theaters.
+Also within a half-day’s drive: Omaha, Nebraska; Des Moines, Iowa; Minneapolis/St. Paul, Minnesota; and Kansas City, Missouri.

 Our region may not overwhelm you with urban attractions, but our students don’t seem to mind.
 They say it makes them better students, and they take a lot of pride in creating their own homemade (and inexpensive) fun.